-Epictetus is developing a patent pending Safety Operating System designed to evaluate risk within existing camera infrastructure.
+Epictetus is developing a patent pending Safety Operating System for smart cameras.

 The Epictetus Safety Engine

-Epictetus is built around a structured safety engine that evaluates risk as a dynamic state.
+At the core of the system is a structured safety engine that evaluates risk as a dynamic state.

-Escalation occurs only when those conditions are satisfied.
+Escalation occurs only when defined conditions are met.

 SAFE is confirmed, never assumed.